Gone are the days of the Yellow Pages — you can find everything from a new roommate to a romantic partner online.

-Start by putting their first and last name in quotes, says Michael Miller, a Santa Monica, Calif.-based PI.
-If you can’t find anything worthwhile, or if the person has a common name, try adding any relevant keywords and the person’s location (for example, try “John Smith” baseball, Portland if your upcoming Tinder date claims to have played the sport in college).
+Start by putting their first and last name in quotes, says Santa Monica, Calif.-based private investigator Michael Miller.
+If you can’t find anything worthwhile, or if the person has a common name, optimize your search by adding relevant keywords and the person’s location (for example, try “Katie Ryan” singer, Seattle if your upcoming Tinder date claims to be a musician).

 Miller says most of these sites will surface similar results.
 If you do go the paid route, make sure the website has been around for a few years — and online third-party reviews from a site like the Better Business Bureau proving it's not a scam — before handing over your credit card info.

-Criminal court websites can reveal crimes ranging from theft to trespassing to murder.
+Criminal court websites can reveal convictions ranging from petty theft and vandalism to assault and murder.
 Civil records contain info about restraining orders and family disputes.
-Some states, like the Wisconsin Court System case search, allow you to search for offenses across the whole state.
-Other states, like Texas, make you narrow your search by county.
-The Associated Press (AP) recently shared a good state-by-state list from InfoTracer on how to find records in your particular area.
+Some states, like Wisconsin, allow you to search for offenses across the whole state.
+Others, like Texas, make you narrow your search by county.
+The Associated Press (AP) has a state-by-state list from InfoTracer on how to find records near your location.

 This process is usually easy to navigate online, Millers says, but if you can’t figure it out, he suggests reaching out to the county clerk in the area you're searching.
-Depending on where you live, accessing these records could be free, $1, or $100 plus.
+Depending on where you live, accessing these records could range from $0 to more than $100.